jakobkhansen/MediaBox/README.md

 A project that strives to become a complete mediabox CLI, including movies, youtube, livestreams and whatever else I come up with.
 Specially designed to be used with a Raspberry Pi.
 Written entirely in Python 3

 ### Usage
+Install VLC on raspberry pi or switch to omxplayer in settings.json (less features and worse stability)
 ```bash
 $ pip3 -r requirements.txt
 $ python3 main.py